Andrewthe13th/Inventory_Kamera/README.md

 According to [HoYoverse's response to Script, Plug-In, and Third-Party Software](https://genshin.hoyoverse.com/en/news/detail/5763), we believe, no.

 The scanner does not provide any exploits or game progression.
 It only takes screenshots of a portion of the game window, processes the image and exports the data.
 The account will still be yours to keep.
 We do not provide any account exchanges or primogem top-ups.
+Game interaction is limited to only menu navigation.

 In addition, we have not received any warnings about the application development.
-However, that does not mean it will stay that way forever: we are at the mercy of HoYoverse.
+However, that does not mean it will stay that way forever!
+We are at the mercy of HoYoverse.

+#### What Languages does Inventory Kamera support?

+Inventory Kamera only supports _**English**_ currently.
+This limitation is due to only having a trained dataset available for the English language.
+The in-game "Game Langugae" option must be set to Engish.
+Scanning efficiency is not guaranteed for other languages.
+More languages may be implemented in the future but there are no current plans.

+#### I need help!
+Where can I go?

+Help may be found in the [Inventory Kamera discussion forum](https://github.com/Andrewthe13th/Inventory_Kamera/discussions) or in the [Inventory Kamera Discord](https://discord.gg/zh56aVWe3U).

 ## License